 Danson, now 75, then found success in films, first co-starring with Tom Selleck in Three Men and a Baby, then with Whoopi Goldberg in 1993’s Made in America.
 Actually, it was during this interaction that Danson and Goldberg had an affair, which in turn prompted Danson’s second divorce and multiple condemnations from the media.
 Danson turned back to TV to reestablish himself with 1998’s Becker, which enjoyed 6 seasons.

 From 2016 to 2022 he starred in the NBC sitcom The Good Place, where he absolutely shined as the coolest Demon ever; and since 2021 he’s starred in the same network’s Mr. Mayor.
 He’s been married to actress Mary Steenburgen since 1995.
 In October 2019, Danson was arrested and charged along with actress Jane Fonda at a climate change protest outside the Capitol.

 Shelley Long (Diane Chambers)

 Down on her luck, Diane Chambers was a classy sassy intellectual, Her unexpected and rocky relationship with everyman Sam was a riot to watch.
 And her ongoing rivalry with Carla was downright hysterical.
 Diane and Sam’s relationship was the bedrock for the early seasons — Ted goes farther saying, “You put us on the map, We hadn’t seen a character like Diane Chambers for years.”

 Critics agreed and Shelley Long received five Emmy nominations, winning Best Actress in ‘83.
 Though, Long’s career had really taken off in 1982 when she co starred with Henry Winkler in the film Night Shift, and reluctantly agreed to co-star in Cheers, she always had her eyes on the silver screen above all else, which is what led to her departure from the Cheers cast after five seasons.

-Long, now 72, did just that, too, playing out every homeowners’ nightmares with Tom Hanks in The Money Pit, then leading a group of scouts as a very-Diane Chambers-like character in Troop Beverly Hills.
-Her most recent TV success was as DeDe Prichett in Modern Family, the eccentric ex wife of Jay who’s openly brawled with his current wife Gloria; and in the 2021 film The Cleaner (co-starring Wonder Woman herself, Lynda Carter).
+Long, now 73, did just that, too, playing out every homeowners’ nightmares with Tom Hanks in The Money Pit, then leading a group of scouts as a very-Diane Chambers-like character in Troop Beverly Hills.
+Her most recent TV success was as DeDe Prichett in Modern Family, the eccentric ex wife of Jay who’s openly brawled with his current wife Gloria; and in the 2021 film The Cleaner (co-starring Wonder Woman herself, Lynda Carter) as well as 2022’s Give Me Pity!.